connorobro/Project01/README.md

 ## Introduction
 - Our team used Slack to manage communication outside class.
 - Based on the project requirements, we initially outlined about 12–15 user stories/issues.
-- Nearly all major stories were completed, including registration, login, saved jobs, API integration, styling, and profile editing.
+- All major stories were completed, including registration, login, saved jobs, API integration, styling, and profile editing.

 ---